T1ckbase/rust-book-tw/book/chapter04.md

   |                ^ expected named lifetime parameter
   |
   = help: this function's return type contains a borrowed value, but there is no value for it to be borrowed from
-help: consider using the `'static` lifetime, but this uncommon unless you're returning a borrowed value from a `const` or a `static`
+help: consider using the `'static` lifetime, but this is uncommon unless you're returning a borrowed value from a `const` or a `static`
   |
 5 | fn dangle() -> &'static String {
   |                 +++++++